Thai politicians charged as dissent grows before coup anniversary - Journal du Cameroun

-Three politicians from the party ousted by Thailand’s generals were charged on Monday with sedition, as dissent grows before the fourth anniversary of the junta’s 2014 coup.
+Three politicians from the party ousted by Thailand’s generals were charged on Monday with sedition for holding a press conference, as dissent grows before the fourth anniversary of the junta’s 2014 coup.

-The military filed a case after senior Pheu Thai party figures railed against the coup organisers at a press conference last week, blasting the generals for breaking repeated promises to restore democracy.
+The military filed a case after senior Pheu Thai figures railed against the coup organisers at their party’s headquarters last week, blasting the generals for breaking repeated promises to restore democracy.

 The party supports former premiers Thaksin Shinawatra and his sister Yingluck, whose elected governments were both toppled by coups but who remain popular among many rural Thais despite both being in self-exile.